TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 </details>

 The View Page is a full detailed page view of the Recipe .
-Consisting of an Iamge of the Recipe or a Recipe place holder Image should the user not upload a recipe, under the Recipe Image is the Author name and Latest date of recipe upload or Update.
+Consisting of an Image of the Recipe or a Recipe place holder Image should the user not upload a recipe, under the Recipe Image is the Author name and Latest date of recipe upload or Update.
-The Recipe , Tilte and dexription is next to the image under this is the number of People serves , Prep Time and cooking time.
+The Recipe , Title and description is next to the image under this is the number of People serves , Prep Time and cooking time.
-Followed by two section under this of Ingredients and the Method.
+Followed by two sections under this of Ingredients and the Method.
 The Ingredients and the Method section have a fantastic range of Rich Text.
 Under the Full Recipe are 3 Button Links.
-Update & Delete only be accesable to the Author/Owner of the Recipe and should another user try to use them they will be directed to an error page FOrbidden access 403 Error.
+Update & Delete only be accessible to the Author/Owner of the Recipe and should another user try to use them they will be directed to an error page Forbidden access 403 Error.
 The Browse button will take any user to the Browse Page.

 ### Recipe View Deail Image

 ![RecipeViewDetail](assets/readme-images/WebPages/RecipeView/Recipe-View-Details.png)

-Under this section is the Like Heart which is only viable and accessable to a Logged In User to Like/Unlike the Recipe .
+Under this section is the Like Heart which is only viable and accessible to a Logged In User to Like/Unlike the Recipe .
-Next to the Like Heart is the Comments Count Icon which is visable to All users to show number comments on the recipe.
+Next to the Like Heart is the Comments Count Icon which is visible to All users to show number comments on the recipe.

 ### Likes & Comments Logged In Image